 Seventh Grade: Our OWN Dialogues! : partners set the context and create/write/and perform their own dialogues (including all topics thus learned)

-Kindergarten: The students have been very engaged as we read a book titled ,"Dónde Está...?"/ "Where Is...?".
+Kindergarten: The students have been very engaged as we read a book titled "Dónde Está...?"/ "Where Is...?".
 They loved the physical gestures I introduced as we read the story, and they were very dramatic as they did them themselves, along with articulating the accompanying Spanish words and phrases, to work together to re-tell the story!
-It involved some basic shape, locational preposition, and animal vocabulary.
+It involved some basic shape, locational preposion, and animal vocabulary.
 The book was in black and white, and many students were quick to point out that, "...the colors were missing!"
-This was my intention, and I used it to just start introducing colors last week : )
+This was my intention, and I am going to use it to introduce colors next week : )

 Also, below please find the link to the upbeat song, "Buenos Días", in which the students had fun learning some common phrases and daily activities; ask your child to "teach" it to you if you have time!

-Sixth Grade: Students have been working on classroom vocabulary and numbers from twenty through one hundred.
+Sixth Grade: Students have been working on classtoom questions, the alphabet, and numbers from twenty through one hundred.
 They have been great at finding and expressing patterns in the number chain, and grasping the rationale behind doing so: when they understand something versus just memorizing, they increase their ability to retain, and thus use the new information!

-Seventh Grade: Students have been working on an additional way to express time in Spanish.
+Seventh Grade: Students have been working on how/when/with whom to use their intro questions, and are starting to learn an additional way to express time in Spanish.
 Overall, they are doing a super job getting comfortable hearing and using a ton of Spanish!

 Kindergarten: Students had a great time hearing about the little mouse and his entrance into Kindergarten!
 They were enthusiastic participants as I engaged them in pre-, during, and post- reading activities, all of which work to increase student comprehension.
 (I would do this in English, "sandwiched" by the equivalent in Spanish, and sometimes only in Spanish with lots of visual and/or physical gestures as support.
 They did a great job!)
-The students have been enjoying learrning how to express a few common phrases and daily activities with an upbeat song we've just started, "Buenos Días".
+The students have also been enjoying learning how to express a few common phrases and daily activities with an upbeat song, "Buenos Días".
 I think dancing and movement make everything more fun (the educational researchers have also shown that, when learninng new material, it promotes comprehension and longer-term retention!), so I created actions to go along with each portion of the song.
-We will finish it and I will share the link next time so they can "teach" you : )
+They are giving their best, every class!!

 Students have been working hard and rising to the challenge of using as much Spanish as possible in class!
 As the semster moves on, please remind your student that it will take consistent and active participation to get full credit for classwork and participation activities.
-(As the sixth grade students have been getting acclimated to a high level of Spanish input and the requirement of them using what they know when speaking, I have been lenient with grading for those students who were outide of their comfort zone.)
-Overall, all middle-schoolers have been doing a very good job, and it has been extremely rewarding for me to see those students, who were initially reluctant to offer answers or ask questions (or looked basically terrified!) as I was talking in Spanish, to now see them actively contributing and taking risks in Spanish!
-This is due in large part to the AMAZING group of young people here at OLV!
+(As the sixth grade students have been getting acclimated to a high level of Spanish input and the requirement of them using what they know when speaking, I have been lenient with grading for those students who were outide of their comfort zone : ) Overall, middle-schoolers have been doing a wonderful job, and it has been extremely rewarding for me to see those students, who were initially reluctant to offer answers or ask questions as I was talking in Spanish, to now see them actively contributing and taking risks in Spanish!
+This is due in large part to the AWESOME group of young people here at OLV!
 They are kind and respectful to each other and have really created a sense of community and genuine caring in our classroom..all of which is crucial to having students put themselves out there when learning a second language.

-What a wonderful few weeks!
-There has been a lot of learning and fun going on as we have been getting to know each other and come to an understanding of classroom expectations and procedures.
+What a wonderful few weeks, with a lot of learning and fun going on as we have been getting to know each other and come to an understanding of classroom expectations and procedures!

 Grades K - 5:

 I see these students once a week for thirty minutes and we maximize every minute!
 The students have been reviewing and expanding on ways people introduce themselves and learn information about new people they meet.
-This week, Kindergarteners will be exposed to Spanish classroom and color vocabulary as they read a book about the exciting adventures of a mouse during his first days of school!
-First through fifth graders will be enriching their Spanish color vocabulary, fourth and fifth graders have also been introduced to adjectives to describe their personalities, and all students have been learning useful phrases for whole class and small group activities!
+This week, kindergarteners will be exposed to Spanish classroom and color vocabulary as we read a book about the exciting adventures of a mouse during his first days of school!
+(They have been very excited making solid predictions , as they are now "expertos"!!)
+First and second graders graders have been enriching and engaging in real communicating with their Spanish color vocabulary; third through fifth graders have been doing a wonderful job processing a lot of Spanish input and learning (at graduated levels of difficulty) how to share information abouth themselves!
+All students have been learning useful phrases for whole class and small group activities!

-We have had a tremendous beginning to the school year, working together to establish a sense of community in each of the Spanish classes.
+It has been an awesome start to the school year, all of us working together to give our best and establish a sense of community.
 Learning a second language involves taking risks, and that is why it is imperative to create an atmosphere of team-work and respect in our Spanish classroom.
 One of the ways a student feels comfortable in class is by being very clear on what the expectations are, and in our classes, my expectation is that the students are going to hear and produce the most Spanish possible.
 The students have really risen to this challenge!
-The students have learned a variety of new phrases and questions that are already helping them to comprehend increased Spanish input in class, as well as express their needs and share their thoughts in Spanish!
+Earlier in the month, the sixth grade students learned, and the older students reviewed, a variety of phrases and questions that are already helping them to comprehend increased Spanish input in class, as well as express their needs and share their thoughts in Spanish!
 (I love this!!)
-On differentiatedd levels of diffiuculty, we have been introducing/reviewing/expanding upon colors and numbers, the alphabet, as well as adjectives, verbs, and other topics for 8th graders, and then using them in genuinely communicative activities.
-After conducting assessments across all three modes of communication (interpretive, interpersonal, and presentational) earlier, I planned this re-visit to the basics for the older students with a dual purpose in mind: strengthen the students' proficiency in these areas and also use these topics as a vehicle to get students accustomed (the seventh and eighth graders already know...there is no escaping : ) to really using what they know in a meaningful way!
+We have begun reviewing/expanding upon previously learned information (differentaited levels of difficulty) and then using them in genuinely communicative activities.
+After conducting assessments across all three modes of communication: (interpretive, interpersonal, and presentational), I planned this step-back to the basics for seventh and eighth graders with a dual purpose in mind: strengthen the students' proficiency in these areas and also use these topics as a vehicle to get students accustomed to really using what they know in a meaningful way!